-We maintain policies outlining the overall framework and general principles for managing liquidity risk across our business, which is the responsibility of our Asset and Liability Management Committee, a subcommittee of our Enterprise Risk Management Committee.
+We maintain policies outlining the overall framework and general principles for managing liquidity risk across our business, which is the responsibility of our Asset and Liability Management Committee, a subcommittee of our Risk Committee.
 We employ a variety of metrics to monitor and manage liquidity.
 We perform regular liquidity stress testing and contingency planning as part of our liquidity management process.
 We evaluate a range of stress scenarios including Company specific and systemic events that could impact funding sources and our ability to meet liquidity needs.

-We maintain a liquidity portfolio, which at December 31, 2015 had \$14.8 billion of liquid assets, primarily consisting of cash and equivalents and short-term obligations of the U.S. Treasury, less cash in transit which is not considered to be liquid, compared to a \$12.9 billion liquidity portfolio at December 31, 2014.
-The increase in liquid assets was primarily due to debt financings, and also the retention of excess cash flows from operations within our Company.
+We maintain a liquidity portfolio, which at December 31, 2016 had \$13.6 billion of liquid assets, primarily consisting of cash and equivalents and short-term obligations of the U.S. Treasury, less cash in transit which is not considered to be liquid, compared to a \$14.8 billion of liquid assets at December 31, 2015.
+The decrease in liquid assets was primarily due to the prepayment of the Bank Term Loan, partially offset by the increase in deposits.

-As additional sources of liquidity, at December 31, 2015, we had an aggregate of \$6.1 billion of undrawn committed capacity, subject to customary borrowing conditions, from private lenders under two of our existing securitization programs, and we had more than \$25.0 billion of unencumbered assets in the Bank available to be used to generate additional liquidity through secured borrowings or asset sales or to be pledged to the Federal Reserve Board for credit at the discount window.
+As additional sources of liquidity, at December 31, 2016, we had an aggregate of \$6.7 billion of undrawn credit facilities, subject to customary borrowing conditions, from private lenders under our existing securitization programs and an unsecured revolving credit facility, and we had more than \$25.0 billion of unencumbered assets in the Bank available to be used to generate additional liquidity through secured borrowings or asset sales or to be pledged to the Federal Reserve Board for credit at the discount window.